Government of India

 GUIDELINES FOR KNOW INDIA PROGRAMME (KIP)

-- 1. The following are the tentative schedule of the Know India Programmes during 2013-14:
+- The following are the tentative schedule of the 33rd and 34th Know India Programmes (KIP) during 2015-16:

 - Duration of each of these programmes would be 3 weeks.
 Exact dates would be communicated in due course.

 - The programme is open to youth of Indian origin (excluding non-resident Indians) in the age group of 18-26 years as on the first day of the month in which the programme is expected to commence.It is open to PIOs from all over the world.